cupp0/modify/README.md

 - you mustn't connect an output to its own input.
 Use the feedback module, smartypants.
 - modules will not operate unless all data inputs and outputs have an active connection
 - you must use reverse polish notation with the math module and the combine module.
 Examples given at the top of Expression.PDE
-- you mustn't be upset if something doesn't work quite right / doesn't work at all (There are a handful of known bugs, but nothing distastrous).
+- you mustn't be upset if something doesn't work quite right / doesn't work at all (There are a handful of known bugs, most are harmless, some will cause a crash)

 ![](demos/erf.gif)